Chapter 8: Leverage Blockchain With an Initial Coin Offering (ICO)

 For example, Ethereum managed to raise over $18 million in their 2014 ICO to fund their organization.
 In exchange for supporting Ethereum, investors received their token – ETH.
 Today, it’s worth over $1,100 (at time of writing), a pretty substantial increase from $4 when they first launched.

 Their early investors saw a pretty big return, but since then, ICOs have become much, much bigger.
-In June of 2017, Bancor raised $150 million to fund their project, with venture capitalists like Tim Draper being one of the the investors.
+In June of 2017, Bancor raised $150 million to fund their project, with venture capitalists like Tim Draper being one of the investors.

 ICOs help companies bypass the venture capital process by raising investment directly from the public.
 The process for raising money through an ICO works something like this: